Calvinxc1/nd00333-capstone/README.md

 The dataset was uploaded to Azure's dataset repository, and is accessed through that for the AutoML process.
 It is accessed through this Github repo for the HyperDrive process.

 ## Automated ML
 The AutoML process was specified for a classification task on the dataset as uploaded to Azure ML.
 Early stoping was enabled, with automatic featurization, for convenience.
-Maximum concurrent iterations was set to 5, one less than the maximum nodes of the compute cluster that the AutoML model was run on, and accuracy was set as the primary metric.
+Maximum concurrent iterations was set to 6, equal to the maximum nodes of the compute cluster that the AutoML model was run on, and accuracy was set as the primary metric.

 AutoML Run:
 ![automl run](./images/AutomlRunStatus.jpg)